The piston effect in supercritical fluids investigated via a reversible-irreversible vector field splitting-based explicit time integration scheme: Numerical experiments

 Based on \cite{straub1995dynamic}, we have defined a cross-section specific heat of $ q = 30 \ {\rm \frac{J}{m^2}} $, to which in the above defined supercritical state the dimensionless value $ \hat{q} = 0.00035 $ corresponds, the non-dimensional pulse duration $ \hht_{\rm P} = 50 $ and P\'eclet number $ \qPea = 10^7 $ are chosen, which latter implies $ \qRea = 1722695.711 $.
 Now, viscous momentum transport is also taken into account.
 Since wave propagation is suppressed, we have reached a stable solution with the choice of $ \mathpzc{Co} = 1 $, which, with the same settings, would result in an unstable solution for the damped wave propagation investigated previously.

 Essentially, the pressure is homogeneous during the entire process and changes only during the heat pulse.
 During this time period, relative to the duration of the entire homogenization process, temperature and density at the rear side of the sample suddenly increase.
-In fact, most of the temperature change takes place during the heat pulse, temperature change during the diffusion is almost negligible.
-The sudden changes at the beginning of the process are presented in Fig.~\ref{fig:sc-piston}, while long-time behavior, \ie homogenization of temperature and density, are shown in Fig.~\ref{fig:sc-piston-long}.
+In fact, most of the temperature change takes place during the heat pulse, temperature change during the diffusion is almost negligible. {At first glance, one might think that the initial rapid changes go beyond the limits of the linear framework but, compared to the acoustic time scale (\ie the time required to measure a signal on one end of the sample that is excited on the other side), these changes are not that steep.} The sudden changes at the beginning of the process are presented in Fig.~\ref{fig:sc-piston}, while long-time behavior, \ie homogenization of temperature and density, are shown in Fig.~\ref{fig:sc-piston-long}.

 To enlighten the difference between heat conduction in supercritical and in an ideal gas state, we realized the previous calculation by considering the same $ \bT = 305 $ K temperature but with modified pressure chosen to be $ p_0 = 0.1 $ MPa, the corresponding density is $ \brho = 1.744 \ {\rm \frac{kg}{m^3}} $.
 In this state, carbon dioxide can be considered an ideal gas, since the ideal gas deviation factor is $ Z = p_0 / \left( R \brho \bT \right) = 0.995 \approx 1 $ with the specific gas constant $ R = 188.964 \ {\rm \frac{J}{kg \ K}} $ of CO$_2$.
 In this state, the required dimensionless parameters are $ \bgam = 1.291 $, $ \qB = 1.015 $ (which also indicates that the investigated state is nearly an ideal gas state), $ \qEca = 0.283 $, $ \qPr = 0.762 $ and $\bReta \approx 0.4 $ \cite{wang2019bulk}.
 Furthermore, keeping dimensional quantities constants imply $ \hat{q} = 0.125 $, $ \hht_{\rm P} = 73.694 $, $ \qPea = 16134.536 $ and $ \qRea = 21185.723 $.